-- Eurostar travel from London St Pancras to Rotterdam and from Brussels to London St Pancras
+- Return Eurostar travel from London St Pancras to Rotterdam

 - Coach transfers

-- Five nights at the Hampshire Delft Centre Hotel
+- Five nights bed and breakfast at the Hampshire Delft Centre Hotel

-- Exclusive events with Andrew Graham-Dixon, including welcome drinks, talk and Q&A and private viewing of the Vermeer Room at the Mauritshuis
+- Exclusive events with Andrew Graham-Dixon, including welcome drinks, talk, a dinner and a Q&A, and private viewing of the Vermeer Room at the Mauritshuis

 - Visit to the Rijksmuseum and the Rembrandt House Museum